 A hierarchical clustering approach, rather than our flat clustering, has the potential to produce further gains (Loh et al., 2012).
 We have taken the first steps in exploring this idea here; the molecule size clustering in Ammolite can be thought of as an initial version of a multi-level or hierarchical clustering.

+Entropy-scaling search is related to succinct, compressed, and opportunistic data structures, such as the compressed suffix array, the FM-index, and the sarray (Grossi & Vitter, 2005; Ferragina & Manzini, 2000; Conway & Bromage, 2011).
+However, these solve the problem of theoretically fast and scalable pattern matching, whereas we solve, theoretically and practically, the much more general similarity search problem [AU: To the nonexpert, the distinction between pattern matching and similarity search may not be obvious.
+Can you add a few words here to clarify?].
 An entropy-scaling search tree is also related to a metric ball tree (Uhlmann, 1991), although with different time complexity.
 Querying a metric ball tree requires O(log n) time, assuming the relatively uniform distribution of data points in a metric space.
 This is different from the non-uniform distribution under which entropy-scaling search behaves well.
 As future work, we will investigate further acceleration of coarse search by applying a metric ball tree to the cluster representatives themselves; this approach may reduce the coarse search time to O(log k).
 This step, too, can be thought of as an

 additional level of clustering.

-Other metric search trees can also be found in the database literature (Zezula et al., 2006), though they have never been applied to biological data science.
+Other metric search trees can also be found in the database literature (Zezula et al., 2006), although to our knowledge they have not been explicitly applied to biological data science.
 The closest analogue to entropy-scaling search trees is the M-tree (Ciaccia et al., 1997, 1998), which resembles a multi-level variation of our entropy-scaling search trees.
 However, the M-tree time-complexity analysis (Ciaccia et al., 1998) does not have a nice closed form and is more explicitly dependent on the exact distribution of points in the database.
-By novelly using and combining the concepts of metric entropy and fractal dimension for our analysis, we are able to give an easier to understand and more intuitive, if somewhat looser, bound on entropy-scaling search tree complexity.
+By using and combining the concepts of metric entropy and fractal dimension for our analysis, we are able to give an easier to understand and more intuitive, if somewhat looser, bound on entropy-scaling search tree complexity.

-Entropy-scaling frameworks for massive biological data have the great advantage of becoming proportionately faster and space-efficient with the size of the available data.
+Entropy-scaling frameworks have the advantage of becoming proportionately faster and space-efficient with the size of the available data.
 Although the component pieces (e.g., the clustering method chosen) of the framework can be either standard (as in esFragBag) or novel (as in Ammolite), the key point is that these pieces are used in a larger framework to exploit the underlying complex structure of biological systems, enabling massive acceleration by scaling with entropy.
-We have demonstrated this scaling behavior for common problems drawn from metagenomics, chem- informatics, and protein structure search, but the general strategy can be applied directly or with simple domain knowledge to a vast array of other problems faced in data science.
-We anticipate that entropy-scaling frame- works should be applicable beyond the life sciences, wherever physical or empirical laws have constrained data to a subspace of low entropy and fractal dimension.
+We have demonstrated this scaling behavior for common problems drawn from metagenomics, cheminformatics, and protein structure search, but the general strategy can be applied directly or with simple domain knowledge to a vast array of other problems faced in data science.
+We anticipate that entropy-scaling frameworks should be applicable beyond the life sciences, wherever physical or empirical laws have constrained data to a subspace of low entropy and fractal dimension.
+[AU: I suggest deleting or moving the next sentence (highlighted) so that the paper concludes with the most general application: beyond life sciences.
+Also, the sentence is confusing because in the intro you present entropy-scaling frameworks as being a generalization of compressive algorithms.]
 As biological data continues to accumulate, entropy-scaling frameworks will become critical to fully realizing the potential of compressive algorithms for biology.

 Methods